saipat/JS/README.md

-## Typee - A JavaScript Project
+## Typenger - A JavaScript Project

-### Typee
+### Typenger

-Typee is a JavaScript game which helps you to increase your typing speed through a fun interactive way.
+Typenger is a JavaScript game which helps you to increase your typing speed through a fun interactive way.
 Typing fast is one of the essential skills for the software professionals.

-With the help of Typee, you will pick up typing speed without making any typos.
-The words that Typee gives you are repetitive through which you will learn to type faster without making mistakes, subconciously.
+With the help of Typenger, you will pick up typing speed without making any typos.
+The words that Typenger gives you are repetitive through which you will learn to type faster without making mistakes, subconciously.

 This game is inspired by TypeRacer and Avengers.